-NFG will provide environmental construction, mitigation, and safety training for the personnel of the successful bidding contractors, as well as the contractor's environmental representative, and NFG's inspection staff and Project management staff.
-Incorporated into this training will be compliance with federal, state, county and municipal permit requirements.
-In the preparation of the contract bid(s), NFG will incorporate specific language from the approvals, permits, and regulatory agencies specific to the special permit segment to communicate to bidding entities the proper procedures for construction, stabilization and restoration.
-NFG will assign or designate a minimum of one environmental inspector for the installation of the special permit segment.
+NFG will provide environmental construction, mitigation, and safety training for the personnel of the successful bidding contractors, as well as the contractor's environmental representative, and National Fuel's inspection staff and Project management staff.
+Incorporated into this training will be compliance with applicable federal, state, county and municipal permit requirements.
+In the preparation of the contract bid(s), NFG will incorporate specific language from the approvals, permits, and regulatory agencies specific to the Project to communicate to bidding entities the proper procedures for construction, stabilization and restoration.
+NFG will assign or designate a minimum of one environmental inspector for the installation of the Project.